ynccsyd/ynccsyd/README.md

 - I am interested in Programming Languages.
 I am good at Matlab and Python languages.
 I designed a tuner that can write audio frequency analysis for my undergraduate project.
 I am knowledgeable about `RF`.
 I did an internship at Focus Engineering which produces a laser-guided weapon.
 -	As a second university, in the last year of (MIS)`Management Information Systems`.
 -	Master's degree in Energy Science and Technology in Italy.
 I studied for my Master's Thesis on a smart contract that distributes Energy with Blockchain.
+-	Now, I am studying for PhD in Software Engineering.
 ---
 ### Skills and Languages and Tools :